Alan Reddrop Research Grant for Family Business

 - collaborating with international or interstate experts

-- purchases required for the research that will be directly beneficial to the candidate
+- purchases required for the research that will be directly beneficial to the research degree student

 The grant funds should be utilised within 12 months of payment.
 If it is not expected that funds will be used within the timeframe‚ the reasons must be outlined in the written statement.

-The selection panel may approve other relevant activities as outlined in the candidate’s application.
+The selection panel may approve other relevant activities as outlined in the research degree student's application.

 At all speaking engagements and publications arising from the research grant, recipients will provide the following acknowledgement: “I/the author acknowledge/s with gratitude the award of the Alan Reddrop Research Grant for Family Business for supporting this research.”